GOOD. blog

 Because every movement is pure self-love in action.
 It’s you telling your body: I matter, I’m worth it, I deserve to feel good.

 Ready to go from sitting still to shining?
-Take the GOOD. assessment for your personal movement plan, or start straight away with the Movement Support Pack.
+Take the GOOD. assessment for your personal movement plan, or start straight away with the Movement Support Package.

 P.S.
-Yes, I’m that annoying person who does squats while brushing her teeth and happily dances along to the 90s tunes in the supermarket.
+Yes, I’m that annoying person who does squats while brushing their teeth and happily dances along to 90s tunes in the supermarket.
 Deal with it.
 Or better still: join in.
 In 10 years you’ll look 10 years younger instead of older.